 This class meets four days per week, Monday-Thursday, with and additional Friday option available.
 It is targeted specifically to the needs of the older student who either does not meet the mandated age-requirement for public school Kindergarten or can benefit from the "gift of another year" of growth in a preschool setting that offers a more challenging academic curriculum.
 Greater emphasis is placed upon academic skill development in preparation for Kindergarten, in conjunction with solidifying social and emotional readiness.
 Children practice classroom protocol through responsibility building techniques.
 Accountability is expected for managing self-directed table/center activities at the beginning of each day, such as letter or writing activities, using organizational skills in the care of their own work materials, and for fully participating in all learning areas during class time.
 Kindergarten attributes and in depth conceptual ideas are reinforced throughout the daily curriculum and routine, including extended math, science, pre-reading with application of phonemic awareness and writing.
 As in all classes, gross and fine motor skills are practiced through both classroom activities and specialized classes.
 Basic Spanish words are also introduced.
 Children exiting this program will be well prepared to be successful students in Kindergarten and beyond.

-Lunch bunch is offered every day of the week, immediately following the preschool class day and extends from 11:45am to 1:00pm.
+Lunch bunch is offered every day of the week, immediately following the preschool class day and extends from 12 noon to 1:00pm.
 Students bring their own lunch and enjoy the social atmosphere of eating at school with their friends.
 Having extra unstructured play time is also an attractive feature!

-Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on Mondays and/or Wednesdays featuring monthly units designed to captivate our young audience through hands on/interactive activities.
-Topics include Super Science, Five Senses, All Things Art, Christmas Around the World, Space Exploration, Fitness Fun, Folklore and Fairy Tales, Save Our Planet/Earth Day/Science Fair, and Weather Wise.
+Discovery Time is a specialized hour from 1:00-2:00pm immediately following Lunch Bunch on all regular school days featuring monthly units designed to captivate our young audience through hands on/interactive STEAM activities.
+Topics include Super Science, Five Senses, All Things Art, Christmas Around the World, Space Exploration, Fitness Fun, Folklore and Fairy Tales, Save Our Planet/Earth Day/Science Fair, Weather Wise, and many more!
+Only available for children in the mini 4s class or older.